SigmoidFreud/SigmoidFreud.github.io/_posts/2017-4-22-IOTAMicropaymentPOC.md

         # bundle.
 bundle = st_response['bundle']  # type: Bundle
 {% endhighlight %}
 We can use the transfer bundle tail transaction hash data to link a request using the create_request method.
 This method has a hot swappable url argument for API requests.
-For now it serves weather data based on city choice<\p>
+For now it serves weather data based on city choice.

 **Creating the Request and Requesting Data**